Welcome to our website. Please take a look around and get in contact if you need any more information.

 We encourage all of you to adhere to Government advice on self-isolation (individually or by household) and social distancing.
-If any of you in isolation need help e.g. shopping, prescriptions etc., we have people that are willing to help – please get in touch with us using the form at the bottom of this page.
+If any of you in isolation need help e.g. shopping, prescriptions, etc., we have people that are willing to help – please get in touch with us using the form at the bottom of this page.

 We will continue to update you further once we know any more regarding any of the above.

 We started as a small youth group, hosted and led by Ken & Kath Tune in their home.
 Sometime after this, a few were baptised in a local swimming pool and started to consider the group as ‘church’, and in 1978, the church was born.

 Initially, the church grew mostly with younger people, but soon families were added to us and a few older people too.
 Today, we have over 150 people of all ages and backgrounds, across two communities in Dronfield and Eckington

 “In October 2015, I started being ill with chest pains and a chest infection.
 During some blood tests, it was discovered that my antibodies were attacking my thyroid.
 I was referred to the hospital where the decision was made to remove half the thyroid.

 Moving forward to February 2016, I went into the hospital for a fairly routine operation to have half a thyroid removed.
 The morning after surgery, the surgeon came to explain that, during surgery, he accidentally cut through my vocal chord.
 The implication of this was that I only now had a slight whisper of a voice which, even at this point, was more than he expected.
 Consequently, I needed intensive speech therapy, and the original problem I went to the doctors with was now getting overlooked.

 I felt straight away, when the surgeon broke the news, that God was going to use this in my life and would heal me.